-We understand that healthcare needs are constantly changing.
-That is why we continue to add innovative programs such as Biotechnology.
-We also offer graduate programs you will only find in Alabama at UAB like Genetic Counseling, Nuclear Medicine Technology, Low Vision Rehabilitation, Healthcare Quality and Safety, Ph.D. in Rehabilitation Science, and Biomedical and Health Sciences, which can be completed within eleven months.
-Plus, our newest programs - Healthcare Simulation and Clinical Pathologist Assistant - are each one of only a handful of their kind offered in the U.S.
+We recognize that healthcare needs - even outside of a pandemic - are constantly changing.
+That is why we continue to add innovative programs to our academic portfolio, and to enhance and revitalize ongoing programs.
+We also offer graduate programs you will only find in Alabama at UAB, such as Genetic Counseling, Nuclear Medicine and Molecular Imaging, Low Vision Rehabilitation, Healthcare Quality and Safety, doctoral-level Rehabilitation Science, and Biomedical and Health Sciences.